-Alan Gilbert Conducts NY Phil in Reprise of Lindberg's Piano Concerto No. 2 with Yefim Bronfman, Now thru 1/7
+Alan Gilbert to Conduct NY Phil in Reprise of Lindberg's Piano Concerto No. 2 with Yefim Bronfman, 1/2-7

 The Philharmonic performed Rapture once before, in October-November 2008, conducted by David Robertson.
 "It is meant to be a joyous, very life-affirming work," Christopher Rouse said.
 "I decided that the music would move gradually from incredible calm, tranquility, serenity, and a sense of enormous peace to extreme, wild, orgiastic ecstasy."